BBurgarella/SetupBPTemplateDFlat/README.md

 I wrote this script because when I tried to use the PWSH script, it didn't work properly.
 I thought that having an application do the work instead would be better.
 Also, upon discussing with WittleWolfie, I learned that a bug I experienced was related to Unity process potentially still running so I included a function that kills every unity process running.

+Update: Turns out it was a locale problem that currupted the files when modified (at least from my understanding)

 ## Requirements

 - Windows 7 or later